cheomanigua/webdocse/content/docs/git.md

 Remote Repository->>Working Directory: git pull
 ```

-# Gitlab & Bitbucket
+# GitLab & Bitbucket

-You can also host your code in Gitlab and Bitbucket at the same time you host your code on Github.
+You can also host your code in GitLab and Bitbucket at the same time you host your code on Github.

 Simply add the new repositories: